 Mr Victor Ho (appointed on 3 April 2013) (also the Company Secretary, appointed 30 August 2000) is an Executive Director of the Company.
-Mr Ho's qualifications and experience are stated in the Company's latest Annual Report, on page 7.
+Mr Ho's qualifications, experience and positions in other listed companies are stated in the Company's latest 2017 Annual Report.

-2.6.
-Non-Executive Directors
+Non-Executive Directors 2.6.

 The Company recognises the importance of Non-Executive Directors and the external perspective and advice that they can offer.
-One of the current Board's three Directors is a Non-Executive Director - Mr Yaqoob Khan (a founding Director appointed on 10 March 1998).
-Mr Yaqoob Khan's qualifications and experience are stated in the Company's latest Annual Report, on page 8.
+The Board currently does not have a majority of Non-Executive Directors.
+Mr Yaqoob Khan (a founding Director appointed on 10 March 1998) is presently the Company's only Non-Executive Director.
+Mr Yagoob Khan's qualifications, experience and positions in other listed companies are stated in the Company's latest 2017 Annual Report.
 The Board as a whole is satisfied that the Non-Executive Director brings an independent discretion to his deliberations, unaffected by the executive status of the Chairman.